dralshehri/hijridate/CONTRIBUTING.rst

 Development
 ~~~~~~~~~~~

-You may want to make some kind of change to the code base (e.g. to fix a bug,
+You may want to make some changes to the code base (for example, to fix a bug,
-to add a new feature, to update documentation).
+to add a new feature, or to update documentation).
 The steps below explain how:

 #.
 Announce your plan to the rest of the community **before you start**
    **working**.
 This announcement should be in the form of a (new) issue.
 #.
-Wait until you get a feedback about your idea being a good idea.
+Wait until you get feedback about your idea being a good idea.
 #.
 If needed, fork the repository to your own Github profile and create your
    own feature branch off of the latest master commit.
 While working on your
    feature branch, make sure to stay up to date with the master branch by